FAQs

 When can we enrol?

-Up until January 31st 2023 for school start in September 2023 (when the admissions round opens in November).
-Until then you can apply to be added to our waiting lists for this school year 2021/2022.
+Up until January 31st for school start in the September.
+Admissions rounds open in November.
+Until then you can apply to be added to our waiting lists for in year places.

 What is the admissions process and timeframe?